ChiragSaxena-In/sandboxed-cli-toolkit/README.md

     J --> K[formatter.js: print result]
 ```

-## 5. Strategy / Design Rationale
+## 5. Strategy / Why I Built It This Way

-- **Sandbox-first architecture**: `sandbox.js` is the single chokepoint every path must pass through.
-No other module is allowed to build a filesystem path from user input directly — this makes the security property auditable in one file instead of scattered across the codebase.
+- **One chokepoint for paths**: `sandbox.js` is the only place allowed to turn user input into an actual filesystem path.
+Nothing else builds a path directly — so the whole security story lives in one file instead of being scattered everywhere.
-- **Allowlist over blocklist**: rather than trying to block "bad" environment variable names, we only ever read a fixed, named list.
-This is strictly safer because it can't miss a future sensitive variable name.
+- **Allowlist, not blocklist**: instead of trying to guess which env vars are "dangerous," I just only ever read a fixed list of harmless ones.
+Way safer — you can't accidentally miss a sensitive var you didn't think of.
-- **Uniform result shape** (`{ success, error?, data? }`) from every CRUD function so the formatter and exporter don't need operation-specific branching, and so failures are data, not exceptions, at the call site.
+- **Every CRUD function returns the same shape** (`{ success, error?, data? }`), so the formatter/exporter don't need special cases per operation, and failures are just data instead of thrown exceptions.
-- **Async I/O via `fs/promises`** throughout, avoiding blocking the event loop.
+- **Everything's async** (`fs/promises`), so nothing blocks the event loop.
-- **Graceful degradation everywhere**: every system-info field independently falls back to `"N/A"`; every env var independently falls back to `"not set"`.
-One platform quirk never sinks the whole report.
+- **Stuff degrades gracefully**: if one system-info field fails to read, it just shows `"N/A"` instead of taking down the whole report.
+Same with env vars → `"not set"`.
-- **Audit log as the accountability layer**: because the tool can mutate files (even if only inside the sandbox), every attempt — successful, failed, or rejected for security reasons — is appended to `sandbox/.audit.log` as JSON lines, which is easy to grep, parse, or replay.
+- **Audit log = accountability**: since this thing can mutate files (even sandboxed ones), every single attempt gets appended to `sandbox/.audit.log` as JSON lines — easy to grep, parse, replay, whatever.

 ## 6. Folder Structure